USSD codes to get talktime loan on all major Indian telecom services including Airtel, Aircel, Idea, BSNL, Vodafone, JIO, Tata DOCOMO, and Telenor.

 Telenor (Rs.
 5)

 Telenor (previously Uninor) prepaid customers may simply dial *141# to and follow the directions flashed on their mobile handset to get the credits of Rs.
 5 as loan.

-Reliance India Mobile allows its prepaid “Mobile” and “Hello” customers to enjoy credit loans from Rs.
+Reliance doesn’t allow any loan services for it’s JIO customers at the moment.
+But it used to allow its RIM prepaid “Mobile” and “Hello” customers to enjoy credit loans from Rs.
 5 to 15 under it’s VAS Simply Suvidha.
-To get the loan, send YCR to 51234 and follow the instructions that will flash up on your mobile screen.
+To get the loan, existing customers may send YCR to 51234 and follow the instructions that will flash up on your mobile screen.
 Its a subscription-based service, so whenever you want to opt-out or unsubscribe from it, just send NCR to the same number i.e. 51234.

 BSNL (Rs.
 10)

 Being the eldest of all telecom providers in India, BSNL finally allows its users to ask for credit loan of Rs.
 10. Send an SMS CREDIT to 53738 to get the loan, but make sure your current balance is less than Rs.
 10 and more than NILL (0).